vodev/vocloud-preprocessing/README.md

 'binning' -- bins the intenzities based on their difference between the followings

-'remove_duplicates' --
+'remove_duplicates' -- TODO

-'select_features' -- in json_dict:
+'select_features' -- TODO